Graduate Assistantship Policies

-Research Assistant Appointments: By definition Research Assistants are presumed to be working toward degree and, therefore, MUST REGISTER during the summer semester.
-The required minimum registration for a Research Assistant appointed during the summer is three (3) credits of research in the Summer II term.
-To insure research appointees have access to the appropriate campus services including building access, Health Center, Recreation Center, etc., Research Appointees MUST REGISTER for the required research credits BY THE LAST DAY OF REGISTRATION FOR THE SUMMER I TERM.
-All Research Appointees are assessed tuition at the normal summer tuition rates and Mandatory Fees at the “Thesis Research” rate.
+Research Assistant Appointments: By definition Research Assistants are presumed to be working toward degree and, therefore, MUST REGISTER during the full summer semester.
+The required minimum registration for a Research Assistant appointed during the summer is three (3) credits of research.
+To insure research appointees have access to the appropriate campus services including building access, Health Center, Recreation Center, etc. All Research Appointees are assessed tuition at the normal summer tuition rates and Mandatory Fees at the “Thesis Research” rate.

-If a student on a Research Assistant Appointment is also completing coursework during the Summer I or II terms, the Appointee MUST REGISTER FOR THESE COURSES IN ADDITION to the required three credits of research in Summer II.
-The registration deadline for coursework registration is the normal deadline for the Summer I or II session course.
-Tuition is assessed for both the required research and coursework credit hours at the normal Summer I and Summer II rates.
+If a student on a Research Assistant Appointment is also completing coursework during part of term or full summer term, the Appointee MUST REGISTER FOR THESE COURSES IN ADDITION to the required three credits of research in the full summer term.
+Tuition is assessed for both the required research and coursework credit hours at the normal summer rates.
 Mandatory Fees incurred by students completing both research and coursework during the summer are assessed at the “Thesis Research” rate.

 NOTE: Master’s Non-Thesis students are not eligible for Research Tuition Fellowship.
 For exceptions, please contact the Dean.

-Teaching Assistant and Hourly Appointments: If a Graduate Teaching Assistant or Graduate Hourly Appointee is not working toward degree requirements at any time during the Summer I or II sessions (i.e., May through August), REGISTRATION during the Summer I or II terms IS NOT REQUIRED.
+Teaching Assistant and Hourly Appointments: If a Graduate Teaching Assistant or Graduate Hourly Appointee is not working toward degree requirements at any time during the summer sessions (i.e., May through August), REGISTRATION during the summer terms IS NOT REQUIRED.
 Such appointees will, however, be subject to the TIAA payroll deductions as defined below.